jason-verrill/Full-Stack-Development-I/README.md

 # Full-Stack-Development-I <br/>
 <br/>
-In this respository I built a MEAN (MongoDB, Express.js, Angular, Node.js) and a simplier MEN stack.
+In this respository I built a MEAN (MongoDB, Express.js, Angular, Node.js) and a simpler MEN stack.
 Only the major code files have been included. <br/>
 <br/>
 This website makes use of Mongoose and MongoDB which I containerized with Docker.
 I built a RESTful API which is called via the web interface using a middleware stack to connect the function calls and logic together. <br/>
 <br/>